pratjz/aws/CSAP.md

 46. Redshift backups are stored on S3 and have a 1 day retention period by default and only backs up delta changes to keep storage consumption to a minimum
 47. EC2 snapshots are stored in S3 and are incremental and each snapshot still contains the base snapshot data.
 You are only charged for the incremental snapshot storage

-<h3>Determine appropriate use of multi-Availability Zones vs. multi-Region architectures</h3>
+### Determine appropriate use of multi-Availability Zones vs. multi-Region architectures

 1. Multi-AZ services examples are S3, RDS, DynamoDB.
 Using multi-AZ can mitigate against the loss of up to two AZs (data centres, assuming there are three.
 Some regions only have two).
 This can provide a good balance between cost, complexity and reliability
 2. Multi-region services can mitigate failures in AZs or individual regions, but may cost more and introduce more infrastructure and complexity.
 Use ELB for multi-region failover and resilience, CloudFront
 3. DynamoDB offers cross region replication, RDS offers the ability to snapshot from one region to another to have read only replicas.
 Code Pipeline has a built in template for replicating DynamoDB elsewhere for DR
 4. Redshift can snapshot within the same region and also replicate to another region

-<h3>Demonstrate ability to implement self-healing capabilities</h3>
+### Demonstrate ability to implement self-healing capabilities

 1. HA available already for most popular databases:-
 2. SQL Server Availability Groups, SQL Mirroring, log shipping.
 Read replicas in other AZs not supported